jek97/final_project/README.md

 Update: modified the data structure to grow while we explore new state/actions, moreover moved to the dyna-q+

 Update: found an error, i was modifing the model even in simulation, instead of updating the Q

+Update: tring to modify the model in a single dict, check functions and order of the arguments, it may be wrong sometimes.